-Name: Univer rsity/School:
+Name: Univer sity/School:

 Address (local):

 Telephone:

 Address while on leave (if applicable):

 Telephone:

 Date employed by Oikos University:

-Years employed at Oikos University whe en sabbatical comm nences:
+Years employed at Oikos University who en sabbatical comm ences:

-Duration of sabbatical (one or two seme sters): Which seme ester(s)
+Duration of sabbatical (one or two semes sters): Which semes ster(s)

-Sabbatical to commence on(last da ay of semester). (first day of se mester) and terminate on
+Sabbatical to commence on(last date ay of semester). (first day of sen nester) and terminate on

 Is salary or compensation other than from n Oikos University to be received?
 Yes No

 If yes, amount expected:

 Please explain

-Purpose of sabbatical: Research
+Purpose of sabbatical: Research , Study , Writing , Other

-What is the specific nature of the work of or activity of this lea ave and the topic of st udy/work?
+What is the specific nature of the work of or activity of this lea ve and the topic of stu udy/work?

-What are the specific expected results of mission of the school and the University d how will they benef it you and advance the
+What are the specific expected results of mission of the school and the University I how will they benefi it you and advance the

-The Dean of Academics Completes the Following Section

-How will this faculty member's responsibilities (e.g., teaching, advising, and committee work) be handled while he or she is on sabbatical and have you made plans for this in your budget?
+The Dean of Academics Completes the Following Section How will this faculty member's responsibilities (e.g., teaching, advising, and committee work) be handled while he or she is on sabbatical and have you made plans for this in your budget?
 How specifically will this sabbatical contribute to the faculty member's performance and the school's mission in terms of scholarship, teaching or service?

-Appendix B-Mediation Agreement
+Appendix B-Mediation Agreement Sample

-Sample

-This is an agreement betwee n and (hereafter referred to as the parties) and Oikos University represented by (hereafter referred to as the , , entered into mediation with the mediator with the intention of reaching a r concerns regarding issues related to

-.
-Mediation sessions are private.
-Representatives of the parties and other persons may attend only with the permission of the parties and with the consent of the mediator.
+This is an agreement between and (hereafter referred to as the parties) and Oikos University represented by (hereafter referred to as the mediator).
+The parties have entered into consensual settlement of their concerns mediation with the mediator with the intention of reaching a regarding issues related to .
+Mediation the parties and other persons may attend only with the permission of the parties and with the consent of the e mediator.
 The provisions of this agreement are as follows: